saschpe/android-textoverlay/README.md

 On API level 23 or later, you will have to ask the user to grant this permission.
 However, the provided *TextOverlayActivityLifecycleCallbacks* will handle that for you.

-Check out the sample app in `app/` to see it in action.
+Check out the provided example applications for different ways to use this library:
+- textoverlay-activity-example
+- textoverlay-lifecycle-example

 # Download